transientlunatic/asimov/README.md

 $ asimov apply -f https://git.ligo.org/asimov/data/-/raw/main/defaults/production-pe-priors.yaml
 ```

-Now you can add an existing event with preconfigured settings using the `asimov apply` function, for example, to add GW150914 to the project you can run
+Now you can add an existing event, by downloading the event data settings using the `asimov apply` function, for example, to add GW150914 to the project you can run

 ```
 $ asimov apply -f https://git.ligo.org/asimov/data/-/raw/testing/events/gwtc-2-1/GW150914_095045.yaml